rackerlabs/support-how-to/content/cloud-servers/windows-low-disk-diagnostic.md

 ### Check your current disk usage with PowerShell

-When you diagnose low-disk space on Windows Server&reg;, start by verifying the current usage on your disks by using PowerShell.
+When you diagnose low-disk space on a Windows&reg; server, start by verifying the current usage on your disks by using PowerShell.
 Use the following command to pull the current disk utilization for all disks on the server: